-Yann Sommer Wife Alina Sommer Wiki 2022- Age, Net Worth, Kids, Family and more
+Yann Sommer Wife Alina Sommer Wiki - Age, Net Worth, Kids, Family and more

 Alina Sommer and Yann Sommer Children

-Alina gave birth to their first and only child, a daughter named Mila Sommer, on September 31, 2019.
+Alina gave birth to their first child, a daughter named Mila Sommer, on September 31, 2019.
+Their second daughter Nayla was born in June 2021 when the footballer was a part of Euro 2020 team.
+Alina and Yann spend their time with kids on non-match days.

 Alina Sommer Social media